 St. Joseph Chapel Located on the third floor of the Motherhouse, the St. Joseph Chapel was dedicated in 1893 and originally served as the spiritual home of the Sisters of St. Francis of Mary Immaculate, the University’s sponsoring congregation.
 Today the chapel is used for University liturgies and prayer.
 The chapel is open 24 hours a day 7 days a week when school is in session and provides the University community with a space for quiet and prayer.

 Mass times are as follows:

-Reconciliation is always offered before Mass on Sundays or by seeking out the chaplain during the week.
+Reconciliation is always offered before Mass on Sundays or anytime by appointment.